ecadlabs/taquito/docs/tutorial.md

 This tutorial should work on Windows, Linux, and macOS.
 On other systems like a Chromebook or a tablet, you might need additional setup not covered in the tutorial.

 :::info
 If you are using windows, there are two ways to run the commands in this tutorial: inside a WSL2 terminal, or inside powershell.
 Generally, WSL2 is recommended for programming.
 But if you are not familiar with it, you can use powershell.
 If you are using WSL2, you can use the same commands as Linux.
+For powershell, we will provide commands in a separate tab **only when they are different from Linux**.
 :::

 ## Let's start with a simple command-line application {#start-coding}